 Eggshells are coarse and mildly abrasive.
 As a result, some plumbers advocate tossing a few down the disposal and grinding them.
 They say the rough texture of the shells helps clean the grinding mechanisms inside the disposal.
 While the shells are not tough enough to actually hone the steel grinders, removing food buildup helps the grinders tear through food waste more efficiently.

 Other plumbers take a different point of view, expressing two fatal flaws attached to tossing eggshells down the disposal.
 The first is the membrane on the inside of the shell.
 Plumbers in the "do not recommend" camp say the membrane sticks to grinders, lessening how well they cut food waste, especially over time.
 The other problem they see is that finely ground eggshells have a tendency to build up inside the pipes, clogging them with shell debris if you toss enough shells down the drain.

-One option for keeping those grinders clean while eliminating any possibility of added buildup or clogged pipes is ice.
+Although eggshells may or may not work as a garbage disposal cleaner, you do have other options, one of which is ice.
+Ice can keep those grinders clean while eliminating any possibility of added buildup or clogged pipes.
 Drop a handful of ice cubes into the disposal and turn it on.
-The cubes challenge the grinders enough to clean them of debris, and they melt so no remnants clog the pipes.
+The cubes challenge the grinders enough to clean them of debris and they melt, so there are no remnants left behind to clog the pipes.

 Citrus peels also help keep disposals clean.
 While they won't sharpen a disposal's blades, lemon, lime and orange peels do leave behind a pleasant citrus scent.
 This is a natural and safe way to deal with a smelly disposal that won't damage the disposal itself or clog your pipes.

 If You Can't Chew It...